paragmhrjn/Color-Change/README.md

 # Color-Change
 A simple application developed using JavaScript, HTML and CSS.
-Main feature of this application is on click of button color changed accordingly on background.
+Main feature of this application is on click of button background color changed accordingly.